KaiGrassnick/py-thermotec-aeroflow-flexismart/README.md

 Require this Repository in your Project and use the Commands defined in the commands class

 Provide the IP to the function
-If your port is different then the default (6653), you can specify the port next to the ip in the function parameter
+If your Port is different from the default (6653), you can specify the port next to the ip in the function parameter

 ## How does it work / Restrictions
 - Communication via UDP
 - Direct communication in the Local Network
 - Internet is not necessary
-  - i personally have blocked the Gateway from accessing the Internet
+  - I personally have blocked the Gateway from accessing the Internet
 - Complete Async approach
 - Commands are build as functions to make it easy to use
 - APP etc. still works
   - no side effects of using this project beside the official App
-  - there might be more "sync" requests in the app, if you change zones
+  - there might be more "sync" requests in the app, e.g. if you change zones

 ## ToDo
-- add command to set Programing
+- add command for Programing
 - add some more DTOs for some objects
 - add limits to some commands
-  - eg. max temperature, etc.
+  - max temperature, etc.

 ## Known issues
-- FlexiSmart Gateway: Subnet is always 255.255.255.0
+- FlexiSmart Gateway: Subnet is always 255.255.255.0.
+It does __NOT__ respect the DHCP information
   - This is unrelated to this Project, but maybe interesting to know

 ## Note
+This Project is Licenced under the GPL v3.
+This decision was made to keep this Project and any improvements Open Source.

 Any Trademark, Name or Product is only referenced, but this project does not hold any of these.

 - AeroFlow® is the Registered Trademark by [Thermotec AG](https://thermotec.ag)